This information will help you prepare for your cystogram at Memorial Sloan Kettering (MSK).

 During Your Procedure

-If you don’t already have a urinary catheter, your doctor or nurse will place one through your urethra, into your bladder.
+If you don’t already have a urinary catheter, your healthcare provider will place one through your urethra, into your bladder.

 Once enough x-ray images are taken, the contrast will be slowly let out of your bladder through the catheter.
 More x-rays will be taken to make sure no contrast is left in your bladder.